EzraHertzberg/Planet-UI/README.md

 #Planet ui
-An educational terminal user interface about our solar system.
+An educational terminal user interface about the solar system.

 Dependencies:
 Skyfield API